cheolwanpark/claudecode-chat/README.md

 ## Requirements

-- Claude Code (Web or Desktop App)
+- Claude Code Subscription (to access web or mobile app)
-- Configured MCP servers for search capabilities
+- API Key for BraveSearch